PerfectlySoft/PerfectDocs/guide/mustache.md

 }
 ```

-To direct a web request to a mustache template, call the ```mustacheRequest``` function.
+To direct a web request to a Mustache template, call the ```mustacheRequest``` function.
 This function is defined as follows:

 ```swift
 public func mustacheRequest(request req: HTTPRequest, response: HTTPResponse, handler: MustachePageHandler, templatePath: String)
 ```

-Pass to this function the current request and response objects, your ```MustachePageHandler``` and the path to the template file you wish to serve. ```mustacheRequest``` will perform the initial steps such as creating the mustache template parser, locating the template file and calling your mustache handler to generate the values which will be used when completing the template content.
+Pass to this function the current request and response objects, your ```MustachePageHandler```, and the path to the template file you wish to serve. ```mustacheRequest``` will perform the initial steps such as creating the Mustache template parser, locating the template file, and calling your Mustache handler to generate the values which will be used when completing the template content.

-The following snippet illustrates how to use a mustache template in your URL handler.
-In this example, the template named "test.html" would be located in your server's web root directory.
+The following snippet illustrates how to use a Mustache template in your URL handler.
+In this example, the template named "test.html" would be located in your server's web root directory:

 ```swift
 {